dvyukov/go-fuzz/README.md

 optimized) and check that the output is equal.
 To communicate application-level bugs Fuzz function should panic (os.Exit(1) will work too, but panic message contains more info).
 Note that Fuzz function should not output to stdout/stderr, it will slow down fuzzing and nobody will see the output anyway.
-The exection is printing info about a bug just before panicing.
+The exception is printing info about a bug just before panicing.

 Here is an example of a simple Fuzz function for image/png package: